Student Awards

 • Awardee will attend the Division 45 student social and receive recognition at the event.

-The application for the 2023 Division 45 Research Conference will be available in February 2023.
+The application for the 2025 Division 45 Research Conference will be release in early 2025.

 National Multicultural Conference and Summit Travel Award